Get News & Updates Directly To Your Inbox

 Find A Doctor Or Hospital In Your Network.

-Swimming provides so many benefits.
-One reason is your body isn’t fighting gravity.
-In other words, your bones and muscles are not taking the pounding they would normally get during other workouts.
+Plus, your body gets a great workout fighting gravity.
+Your bones and muscles don’t take the pounding they get during other workouts.
 The buoyancy of your body in water negates the effects of gravity.

 Water aerobics is another popular activity.
 It’s basically a form of resistance training in shallow water.

 What are you waiting for?
 Jump in!

 Originally published 5/30/2017; Revised 2021, 2023

 Blue Cross and Blue Shield of Oklahoma, a Division of Health Care Service Corporation, a Mutual Legal Reserve Company, an Independent Licensee of the Blue Cross and Blue Shield Association

 © Copyright 2023 Health Care Service Corporation.
 All Rights Reserved.

 Telligent is an operating division of Verint Americas, Inc., an independent company that provides and hosts an online community platform for blogging and access to social media for Blue Cross and Blue Shield of Oklahoma.

 File is in portable document format (PDF).
 To view this file, you may need to install a PDF reader program.
 Most PDF readers are a free download.
 One option is Adobe® Reader® which has a built-in screen reader.
 Other Adobe accessibility tools and information can be downloaded at https://access.adobe.com.